What is the Communications Unit?

 PTB Evaluators

-Effective January 1, 2021, the person signing off on the tasks performed in PTBs must be an evaluator or final evaluator as authorized by the COMU WG and be present at the event to personally witness the trainee performing the tasks.
+Effective January 1, 2021, the person signing off on the tasks performed in PTBs must be an evaluator or final evaluator as authorized by the CQRB and be present at the event to personally witness the trainee performing the tasks.

-Evaluator – An Evaluator is an individual that is responsible for evaluating a Trainee completing one or more tasks within a PTB.
-The Evaluator must be qualified in the position they are evaluating or be qualified in a position that supervises that position in the ICS.
+Evaluator / Final Evaluator – An evaluator is an individual that is responsible for evaluating a Trainee completing one or more tasks within a PTB.
+The evaluator must be qualified, proficient, and recognized in the position they are evaluating or be recognized in a position that supervises that position in the ICS.
+The evaluator who signed the verification statement at the front of the PTB after all tasks have been completed is known as the final evaluator.

-Please click the link above for a current list of recognized COMU personnel in the state of Wisconsin.
-This list also contains information for all current PTB Final Evaluators.
+Please click the link below for a current list of recognized COMU personnel in the state of Wisconsin.

 Communications Assets and Survey Mapping (CASM)